Top Rated Dallas Motorcycle Accident Lawyers

 Some medical providers specialize in treating motorcycle and car accident victims and delay billing for services until the conclusion of an injury claim.

 Whether you need surgery, physical therapy, injections, imaging studies, chiropractic care, pain management, or other medical services our Dallas motorcycle accident injury attorneys can assist in locating a doctor, orthopedic, surgeon, chiropractor, or facility to provide services to you.
 These medical providers will delay payment until the conclusion of your injury claim so that you have no out-of-pocket expenses while you are recovering.

-Proving-Up Economic Damages in a Dallas Motorcycle Accident Injury Claim
+Proving-Up Economic Damages in Dallas Motorcycle Accident Cases

-Can you recover damages for money you lost because you couldn’t work following the motorcycle accident?
+Can you recover damages for money you lost because you couldn’t work following the wreck?

 Yes.
 It is imperative, however, that these damages be “proved-up” or established by a preponderance of the evidence.
 Our lawyers can provide you with documents to give to your employer to assist you in establishing your lost wages.

-Can you recover damages for wages you will lose in the future due to the injuries sustained in the motorcycle accident?
+Can you recover damages for wages you will lose in the future due to the injuries you sustained?

 Yes.
 These damages are referred to as Loss of earning capacity.
 Our lawyers often retain Economists, Vocational Rehabilitation Consultants, or both to help clients establish lost earnings from the past and loss of earning capacity in the future.

-Are you potentially entitled to other economic damages as a result of the motorcycle accident?
+Are you potentially entitled to other economic damages as a result of a motorcycle accident?